soundasleep/jevon.org/wiki/windows.md

 tracerpt setup.etl -o logfile.csv -of CSV
 [/code]

 Another option is to install Windows 7 <a href="http://social.technet.microsoft.com/Forums/en-US/w7itproinstall/thread/67b56539-d7e6-4642-890c-d4600ba7f6a1/">in legacy mode</a> instead of UEFI mode.
 I've never had a single problem installing Windows in legacy/BIOS mode.
+There are some <a href="http://superuser.com/questions/429003/sysprepped-image-will-not-complete-setup">other steps that didn't help me</a>.

 But if you are post-SP1, there are significantly fewer options.
 The answer that worked for me <a href="http://answers.microsoft.com/en-us/windows/forum/windows_7-windows_install/windows-could-not-complete-the-installation-to/bf09c3c5-298b-459f-aed5-4f431b8398f5">was posted by MarkBeacom</a>: